 The runoff from the subject site is anticipated to be treated and analyzed individually to satisfy the stormwater criteria.
 Therefore, the runoff from the entire subject site will satisfy the stormwater management objectives.
 A treatment-train approach is proposed to provide sufficient stormwater management for the residential/ commercial blocks.
-Opportunities such as LIDS within the ROW and site plan blocks and when combined with OGSs, will provide the required water quality and water balance requirement for the spaces.
+Opportunities such as LIDS within the ROW and site plan blocks and when combined with OGSs, will provide the required water quality and water balance requirement for the combined drainage area.
+Note that the ROW LIDs are not intended / sized to manage site plan drainage, but the end of pipe OGS units would be.